 Portfolio volatility by weighted average returns

 As you can see this formula method for calculating portfolio volatility can get pretty cumbersome as the number of instruments within the portfolio increases.
-This is because one is required to calculate the variance for each instrument within the portfolio as well as the correlation coefficients for each pair of instruments.
+The formula requires the calculation of the variance for each instrument within the portfolio as well as the correlation coefficients for each pair of instruments.

 A simpler and more practical way of handling this calculation is to first derive a weighted average return series for the portfolio.
-The weighted average return series for the portfolio is determined for each time point for which data is available and is calculated as Sum (weight×return) across all instruments in the portfolio.
+We calculate the weighted average return series for the portfolio for each time point for which data is available as the sum of (weight×return) across all instruments in the portfolio.

-The weighted average portfolio return on 2-Jan-2009 has been calculated as follows:
+The method to calculate the weighted average portfolio return on 2-Jan-2009 is as follows:

 Weighted Return for Portfolio on 2-Jan-2009 = Weight of Stock ABC in portfolio × Return of Stock ABC on 2-Jan-2009 + Weight of Stock XYZ in portfolio × Return of Stock XYZ on 2-Jan-2009 = 89%× (-1.19%) + 11% × (-1.65%) = -1.24%.

-Once the weighted average return series for the portfolio has been calculated it can be treated just like any other return time series calculated for individual instruments.
+Once we calculate the weighted average return series for the portfolio, we can treat it just like the return time series for individual instruments.
 The daily portfolio volatility is then calculated using EXCEL’s STDEV() function applied to the weighted average return series of the portfolio.
-The calculation methodology for daily volatility using the STDEV() function was discussed in the post:
+To review the calculation methodology for daily volatility using the STDEV() function see the following post:

 The portfolio volatility calculated using this methodology works out to 3.93%, i.e. the same result as that derived using the statistical formula methodology.
 Again it should be noted that we have calculated the daily volatility here.
-In order to calculate portfolio volatility for a J-day period the daily volatility for the portfolio may be scaled using the following formula:
+In order to calculate portfolio volatility for a J-day period, we scale the daily volatility for the portfolio using the following formula:

 J-day volatility = Daily volatility ×Root(J)

-Like this post – check out the new book – Portfolio Optimization Models in Excel, Revised Edition – 227 pages, Excel templates and dataset included.
+Like this post – check out the new book – Portfolio Optimization Models in Excel, Revised Edition – EXCEL templates and dataset included.